 This module will allow you to consider the detection, analysis, management and mitigation of environmental contaminants.
 You will be trained in contaminated land environmental impact assessment, including stages of site assessment, identification and characterisation of pollutant sources, sampling strategies and analytical methods.
 You will also consider various remediation strategies to manage contaminated environments.

 You will examine the centrality of consumption to everyday life and how it connects people and places across the world economically, socially, culturally, politically and environmentally.
-The relationship between spaces of production and consumption through interconnected networks from the local to global scale are explored and their environmental impact considered.
-These relations are assessed in relation to themes such as population changes, globalisation, economic trade and development, ethical consumption, alternative networks and waste.
+The relationship between spaces of production and consumption through interconnected networks from the local to global scale are explored and their environmental impact and future sustainability considered.
+These relations are assessed in relation to themes such as population changes, globalisation, economic trade and development, ethical consumption, alternative networks and waste

 You will be involved in collaborative environmental and development projects with community groups, industrial or organisation partners.
 This will involve you in the design and implementation of projects and provide you with critical insight into breaking down the barriers (real and imagined) between industry, agencies, institutions, local government and the communities in which they are located and which they serve.
 It will develop your project management, teamwork, and leadership skills.

 Optional year of study abroad, in industry or on a voluntary placement